-First offense
+- First offense

 - Before School/After School Detention

-- □ Parent/Guardian Conference
+- o Parent/Guardian Conference

-- □ In-School Suspension
+- o In-School Suspension

-- □ Short Term Suspension
+- Short Term Suspension

-- □ Long Term Suspension
+- Long Term Suspension

 - Payment of Restitution

 - Restricted Attendance at School Activities

-- □ Loss of Athletic/Activity/Participation Privilege
+- Loss of Athletic/Activity/Participation Privilege

-- Restriction/Loss of Access to Computer System
+- o Restriction/Loss of Access to Computer System

-- □ Strict Behavior Probation/Warning
+- Strict Behavior Probation/Warning

-Second Offense
+- Second Offense

-- □ Parent/Guardian Conference
+- o Parent/Guardian Conference

-- □ In-School Suspension
+- o In-School Suspension

 - Short Term Suspension

-- □ Long Term Suspension
+- Long Term Suspension

-- □ Expulsion
+- Expulsion

 - Restricted Attendance at School Activities

-- □ Loss of Athletic/Activity Participation Privilege
+- Loss of Athletic/Activity Participation Privilege

-- □ Restriction/Loss of Access to Computer System
+- o Restriction/Loss of Access to Computer System

-- □ Strict Behavior Probation/Warning
+- Strict Behavior Probation/Warning

-Third Offense
+- Third Offense

-- $\hfill\square$ Forfeiture of Access to Computer System
+- o Forfeiture of Access to Computer System

-- $\hfill\square$ Short Term Suspension
+- Short Term Suspension

-- □ Long Term Suspension
+- Long Term Suspension

-- □ Expulsion
+- Expulsion

-1. False Fire Alarm: Intentionally activating the fire alarms or other warning devices.

-2. Aggravated Abuse: An intentional, willful threat or attempt to do bodily harm to another person in school; blatant, degrading verbal abuse of others; unwanted, intentional touching of or application of force to another person when done in a rude, insolent or angry manner or the unintentional touching of or application of force to another person when Class 2 or 3 offenses in the Code of Student Conduct.
+- 1. False Fire Alarm: Intentionally activating the fire alarms or other warning devices. - 2.
+Aggravated Abuse: An intentional, willful threat or attempt to do bodily harm to another person in school; blatant, degrading verbal abuse of others; unwanted, intentional touching of or application of force to another person when done in a rude, insolent or angry manner or the unintentional touching of or application of force to another person which is the result of conduct committed in violation of other Class 2 or 3 offenses in the Code of Student Conduct.

-- 3. Possession and/or Use of a Weapon other than a firearm: Possession and/or use of weapons, explosives, or other dangerous articles if such articles may be used as weapons or are designed to hurt someone or put someone in fear. - Gang Related Violence: Organized gang related violence which includes but is not limited to threats, confrontations, intimidation, fighting and/or possession of weapons, when such can be attributed to organized groups or gangs. - 5.
+- 3. Possession and/or Use of a Weapon other than a firearm: Possession and/or use of weapons, explosives, or other dangerous articles if such articles may be used as weapons or are designed to hurt someone or put someone in fear. - 4.
+Gang Related Violence: Organized gang related violence which includes but is not limited to threats, confrontations, intimidation, fighting and/or possession of weapons, when such can be attributed to organized groups or gangs. - 5.
 Causing Serious Physical Harm: Intentional effort resulting in serious physical harm to another person at school. - 6.
-Possession, purchase and/or use of alcohol, drugs or any other toxic substance.

-7. Arson: The willful and malicious burning of a building or its contents and/or the personal property of others.

-8. Threat towards student, staff, or school property: Intentional comments or written work threatening the safety of students, staff, and/or school property.
+Possession, purchase and/or use of alcohol, drugs or any other toxic substance. - 7.
+Arson: The willful and malicious burning of a building or its contents and/or the personal property of others. - 8.
+Threat towards student, staff, or school property: Intentional comments or written work threatening the safety of students, staff, and/or school property.